Benjamin-Connelly/resume/pandoc/Benjamin_Connelly_Resume.md

 # Summary

-Linux and Cloud Operations Engineer with a strong performance background with deployments, automation, monitoring / metrics, configuration management, troubleshooting and maintenance.
+Operations Engineer with a strong background in Linux deployments, automation, monitoring / metrics, configuration management, troubleshooting and maintenance.

 # Work Experience